-The location of the City of Delray Beach along the Atlantic coast with the natural features of the Atlantic Ocean and Intracoastal Waterway, coupled with a climate perfect for the enjoyment of outdoor activities, has enabled the development of exemplary parks, open spaces, and recreation facilities within the City.
-Providing and facilitating access to public open space through a high-quality system of parks, greenways and other natural areas is a major step towards and maintaining creating active, healthy communities.
+The location of the City of Delray Beach along the Atlantic coast with the natural features of the Atlantic Ocean and Intracoastal Waterway, coupled with a climate perfect for the enjoyment outdoor activities, has enabled development of exemplary parks, open spaces, and recreation facilities within the city.
+Providing and facilitating access to public open space through a high-quality system of parks, greenways and other natural areas is a major step towards creating and maintaining active, communities.